aircmastercode/Parcel-Management-system/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Contact the development team
-- Check the documentation

----

 **🚂 Railway Parcel Management System** - A comprehensive, enterprise-grade solution for modernizing railway parcel operations through innovative technology and robust architecture.
 Developed by Centre for Railway Information Systems (CRIS) to streamline logistics across the Indian Railways network.